J0K3Rn/Restaurant-Reservation-System/README.md

 Directories:
 - pages: App that contains all backend information regarding page redirections.
 Currently only thing changed is views.py
-- templates: directory that holds all html code for front-end
+- templates: directory that holds some basic html code for front-end webpages.
+Webforms are located in their respective apps
 - members: App that holds class information about members
 - reservations: App that holds class information for reservations
 - tables: App that holds class information for tables